Application Insights for ASP.NET

 Right click the project in Solution Explorer, and choose Add Application Insights.

 If this is your first time, you'll be asked sign in or sign up to Microsoft Azure Preview.
-(It's separate from your Visual Studio Online account.)
+(It's separate from your Visual Studio Team Services account.)

 If this app is part of a bigger application, you might want to use Configure settings to put it in the same resource group as the other components.